 You made it!
 You have live Experiences, your users are engaging with them, and all that's left is to connect their impact to your product goals.
-For all Experiences, you can review key metrics over time, and layer these onto your product events to better understand their impact.
+For all Experiences, you can review key metrics over time and layer these onto your product events to better understand their impact.

 Chameleon collects some default data to help you analyze your Experiences.
-You can review the overall stats in your Chameleon Dashboard, export the full data as a CSV file, or send it automatically to your analytics platform (via one of our integrations, or API)
+You can review the overall stats in your Chameleon Dashboard, export the full data as a CSV file, or send it automatically to your analytics platform (via one of our integrations or API)

 Availability & Usage